infinum/eightshift-frontend-libs/readme/packages.md

 * browser-sync-webpack-plugin - Browser sync plugin for Webpack.
 * classnames - Classnames package used in view components.
 * clean-webpack-plugin - Webpack plugin used to delete build folder.
+* core-js - Latest core Js to use in babel.
 * crypto-browserify - Webpack plugin used to generate random numbers.
 * css-loader - Webpack loader user for css.
 * css-minimizer-webpack-plugin - Webpack plugin used to minimize output.